JapaneseJLPT

 I will lend a book to my friend.

-I will help someone in trouble.
+I will help the old woman.

 弟に宿題を手伝ってあげました。